smartdevicelink/sdl_evolution/proposals/nnnn-mt-service-discovery.md

 A new class `TcpServiceAdvertiser` is added under `transport_adapter` namespace.

 The class includes a reference implementation to start and stop advertising.
-When starting advertisement, it generates a config file under /etc/avahi/service/ directory and send a SIGHUP signal to avahi-daemon.
-When stopping advertisement, it removes the config file and send a SIGHUP signal again.
+When starting advertisement, it generates a config file under /etc/avahi/service/ directory and sends a SIGHUP signal to avahi-daemon.
+When stopping advertisement, it removes the config file and sends a SIGHUP signal again.

 `TcpClientListener` class is extended to call the methods of `TcpServiceAdvertiser` during `StartListening()` and `StopListening()`.